TechxArtisanStudio/Openterface/docs/contributing.md

 # Contributing

 Hey there!
-So, you're interested in getting involved with Openterface mini-KVM?
+So, you're interested in getting involved with Openterface mini-KVM's [community](/community) and contributing?
 Awesome! 🧡

 ## Spreading the Word 📢